mikeyPower/final-year-group-project/README.md

   	8. Click Submit
   	9. Your email will be sent to the guest list

-Feature Number 13| Administrator|As staff, I need to register a guest for one event (including their details), so I can track what is needed for the event
+Feature Number 13| Administrator|As staff, I need to register a guest for one event (including their details), so I can track what is needed for the event<br />
-Feature Number 27 | Administrator | I want to be able to manage the guest list Feature Number 28 | Administrator | I want to be able to add/remove attendees from the guest list
+Feature Number 27 | Administrator | I want to be able to manage the guest list<br />
+Feature Number 28 | Administrator | I want to be able to add/remove attendees from the guest list<br />
 Steps:

     1. Navigate and click on "Event" in the navigation bar